Backpack on Bench Between City Street and Forest Trail

 The hybrid daypack is what happens when hiking engineers and city designers finally get in a room together.
 You get breathable suspension, smart organization for your tech, and a profile that will not embarrass you at a 9 a.m. meeting.
 One bag.
 Always packed.
 Always ready.

-If you have been putting off this decision because the options feel overwhelming, this expert guide to the best hybrid daypacks for hiking and commuting ends the scroll.
+If you have been putting off this decision because the options feel overwhelming, this expert guide highlights how to match your daily routine to the right carry system.
+Let us end the scroll.

 TL;DR: The Best Hybrid Daypacks at a Glance